-Main sewer line replacement cost within the boroughs of NYC can vary greatly.
-For instance Manhattan and the Bronx pose unique issues that Queens and Brooklyn can be rather routine.
+Main home sewer line replacement cost within the boroughs of NYC can vary greatly.
+For instance, Manhattan and the Bronx pose unique issues.
+While most work in Queens and Brooklyn can be rather routine.
 The particular issues prone to Manhattan and the Bronx include rock conditions, and underground utility obstructions.
 With that said, the actual individual factors that comprise the cost are the same in each borough.
-What follows is an easy to understand guide to help property owners understand main sewer line replacement cost.
+What follows is an easy to guide to help property owners understand main sewer line replacement cost.

 The labor cost for a main sewer line replacement will comprise a minimum of 50% of the total cost.
-More typical is 60% of the total cost, but in Manhattan labor is a much higher component of the total cost.
-While most sewer replacement work in the outer boroughs will take two or three days, Manhattan sewer work will typically take much longer.
-Obviously crossing Broadway in Manhattan for sewer work is much more difficult than crossing Broadway in Queens, Brooklyn, or the Bronx.
+The more typical labor component is 60% of the total cost.
+Manhattan is an exception, where labor is a much higher component of the total cost.
+Most sewer replacement work in the outer boroughs will take two or three days.
+On the other hand, Manhattan sewer work will typically take much longer.
+As an example, crossing Broadway in Manhattan for sewer work is much more difficult than crossing Broadway in Queens, Brooklyn, or the Bronx.

-The sewer pipe and other associated materials used to replace a house sewer line will comprise around 20% of the total cost.
-Depending on the size of the house sewer and length of the sewer run the percent can vary, but not by much.
+The sewer pipe itself, and other associated materials, to replace a house sewer line will comprise around 20% of the total cost.
+This depends on the size of the house sewer, and length of the sewer run.
+Therefore the percent can vary, but not by much.
 Even in a lengthily sewer run, the % of the total cost should not vary by much.
-Material cost is around $2,000.00 on a typical sewer line replacement.
+Material cost is $2,000.00 to $2,400.00 on a typical sewer line replacement.

-Balkan utilizes domestic extra heavy cast iron sewer pipe exclusively.
+As a side note, Balkan utilizes domestic extra heavy cast iron sewer pipe exclusively.
 Not only is this a far superior material, but it adds little to the overall cost.
 A sewer contractor looking to save a few dollars on a job that costs thousands of dollars should be “your cause for pause” as a potential Client.

-Permit fees always comprise a very small percent of the total cost and are really not a factor.
-Sewer replacement permits from the DEP are free of charge.
-Highway permits from the DOT vary from around $250.00 to $500.00 including expeditor fees.
+Permit fees always comprise a very small percent of the total cost, and are really not a factor.
+Sewer repair or replacement permits from the DEP are free of charge.
+Highway permits from the DOT vary from around $250.00 to $500.00, including expediter fees.
 There is a variation in the cost because on newly paved roadways the DOT charges an additional $250.00 inspection fee.

 Restoration of disturbed areas can vary depending on the type of surface, and the square footage.
 The cost factor also depends on the extent of damage to the affected area.
-Typically a city sewer is about 15′ from the sidewalk curb line and around three flags of sidewalk cement will be broken.
+Typically a city sewer is about 15′ from the sidewalk curb line.
+In terms of sidewalk cement, around three flags of sidewalk cement will be broken.
 In cases like this restoring the disturbed sidewalk and roadway will comprise about 20% of the total cost of a sewer replacement.

-In some cases specialty pavers or cement exist, such as a dyed concrete.
-In other cases the public sewer may be farther out into the roadway or the roadway may have been recently paved.
+In some cases, specialty pavers, cobblestones, or cement exist.
+An example would such as a dyed concrete finish.
+In other cases the public sewer may be farther out into the roadway, or the roadway may have been recently paved.
 Recently paved roadways have more stringent restoration requirements imposed by the NYC DOT.
-While not usually a major factor they can increase this item as a percent of the total job.
-The actual cost of restoring disturbed areas usually ranges from $1,500.00 to $2,000.00.
+While not usually a major factor, they can increase this item as a percent of the total job.
+The actual cost of restoring disturbed areas usually ranges from $2,000.00 to $2,500.00.

 All sewer replacement work will require removal of debris and excess excavated material.
-However frequently excavated material is not suitable as backfill material because it will not compact properly.
+However, frequently the material excavated will not suitable as backfill material.
+This is because it may not compact properly.
 Using improper backfill material will result in excavations sinking and collapsing.

-In Manhattan and busy areas in the outer boroughs excavated material cannot remain on site when the job site is left unattended.
-In these cases all excavated material must be removed require additional equipment, labor, and coordination.
+In Manhattan, and other busy areas in the outer boroughs, excavated material cannot remain on site when the job site is left unattended.
+Jobs where all excavated material must be removed require additional equipment, labor, and coordination.
 In these cases, trucking costs adds to the total cost of the job.
 Any material removed from a job site must be dumped at an approved transfer station.

-Dump fees and the cost of providing clean backfill material usually comprises 10% of the total cost of the job.
-In terms of total dollar value total trucking costs can range from around $1,000.00 to up to $2,800.00.
+Dump fees and the cost of providing clean backfill material usually comprises over 10% of the total cost of the job.
+In terms of total dollar value total trucking costs can range from around $1,800.00 to up to $2,800.00.
 This varies depending on the quality of the existing material that is excavated, and the job location.

 The average total main sewer line replacement cost

-- In some areas bed rock or ground water may be present.
 These are two factors that are not included in a typical sewer estimate.
 The additional cost will depend on the extent of the particular condition.
 In both cases specialty tools or equipment may be required.

-- In Manhattan but other areas as well utility lines are buried underground.
 Large banks of underground utility lines will slow down a sewer installation greatly.
 In many cases excavations will have to be made by hand until all utility lines are exposed.
 This can literally add days on the scheduled work.

 Sewer repair Vs. sewer replacement

 The sewer repair cost will typically be around 50% of the full replacement cost.
 As always sewer work can vary greatly and so can the price.
-Balkan provides free and no-obligation site visits, which is strongly recommended before any hiring decision is made.
+Balkan provides free and no-obligation site visits.
+A site visit is strongly recommended before any hiring decision is made.
 In many cases a repair can be done and be a long-lasting solution.
-However sewer problems such as sewer line root infiltration or a back-pitched sewer cannot typically be cured by a spot repair.
+However sewer problems such as sewer line root infiltration, or a back-pitched sewer, cannot typically be cured by a spot repair.